 24 April - 31 August

-Kiruna, a city in the northernmost part of Sweden, is experiencing one of the biggest urban transformation projects in recent Swedish history.
-The city centre is being relocated three kilometres northeast due to the expansion of the mine around which Kiruna was built.
-A third of the city population must relocate, housing blocks and landmark buildings are being demolished or moved, and a new city is starting to take shape.
+Kiruna – a city in the northernmost part of Sweden – is experiencing one of the biggest urban transformation projects in recent history.
+The city centre is being relocated three kilometres northeast due to the extension of the iron ore mine around which Kiruna was built.
+A third of the city population must relocate, housing blocks and landmark buildings are being demolished or moved, and a new city is taking shape.
 But how do you move a city?

-Kiruna Forever examines the ongoing relocation and features over 100 works by architects, urban planners, and artists who have transformed the city and addressed the challenges facing the region from the first industrial settlements, today, and into the future.
+Kiruna Forever examines the current relocation of the city exhibiting over 100 works by architects, urban planners and artists who have transformed the community and addressed the challenges that have shaped the region – from the first industrial development and onward into the future.

 Curator: Carlos Mínguez Carrasco

 Exhibition Producer: Johanna Fogel